Aqhamza/matrixMultiplication/README.md

 # matrixMultiplication
-This code is for matrix multiplication using Strassen Algorithm.
+This code is for matrix multiplication using Strassen Algorithm and iteration Method.